Discrimination Under Indiana Law

 How Does Employment Discrimination Occur?

 An employer will be found guilty of employment discrimination if they treat an employee unfairly because they belong to a class that is legally protected.
-Employers are prohibited from using certain traits to evaluate you such as national origin, religion, race, age, familial status, or gender.
+Employers are prohibited from using particular traits to evaluate you such as national origin, religion, race, age, familial status, or gender.
 In order for a claim of employment discrimination to be proven, a Lafayette, Indiana plaintiff must show that his (or her) employer actively intended to treat him differently because of his protected status.

 How can Employment Discrimination be Proven in Indiana?

 This can be shown if the employer has a history of mistreating people of the same status, or if individuals testify regarding the employer's specific statements that a reasonable person would conclude are biased.
-Furthermore, employers may be held liable for firing someone or retaliating against them because they brought a discrimination lawsuit.
+Additionally, employers may be held liable for firing someone or retaliating against them because they brought a discrimination lawsuit.

 Employment discrimination claims have complicated filing procedures, because they involve pursuing the claim with specific agencies.
 An Lafayette, Indiana attorney can help you file on time, as well as pursue any additional remedies that may be available to you while your case is pending.